stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 $> node build/exec/test.js
 ```

-Node will fail with the following error message and a lengthy
+Node.js will fail with the following error message and a lengthy
 stack trace: `RangeError: Maximum call stack size exceeded`.
 What's going on here?
 How can it be that `main` fails with an
 exception although it is provably total?